 Brussels Centrale (also known as Gare Centrale or Brussel Centraal ) is the centre of activity for intercity travellers.
 Being at the centre of the city, it is close to many hostels, tourist attractions and the Grand Place.
 You will be able to depart here and go to all the other cities of Belgium using intercity trains www.sncb.be.

-The busiest of all the stations in Brussels is Brussels-Midi station (also known as Gare du Midi or Zuidstation); it is the south station for Brussels city.
+The busiest of all the stations in Brussels is Brussels-Midi station (also known as Gare du Midi or Zuidstation or Brussels South).
+It is the south station for Brussels city.
 The is one of the busiest because apart from intercity trains, the metro and trams there are also international high-speed train platforms for Eurostar and Thalys which have their ticket offices there as well.
 The complex itself is modern and contains a food court, cafes and chocolatiers.

 The Brussels railways which run from the north to the south of the city have train routes all over Europe, especially the Netherlands, Germany, UK and France.
 From the Brussels-Midi station you can depart to many destinations in Europe by rail.
 Brussels is the hub city for many trains that criss-cross Belgium so if you are taking a train from Ghent to Liege, you will stop via Brussels or you may take a train to Brussels and a connection to Liege from there.
 Alternatively you may want to include Brussels in your travel itinerary if you are travelling from Germany to the Netherlands via Belgium.
 A useful resource for train journeys all over Europe is the Eurail guide www.eurail.com.